DataDog/dd-py-tracing-workshop/README.md

 ## A sample app in Flask begging to be traced
 Here's an app that does a simple thing.
 It tells you what donut to pair with your craft brew.
-While its contrived in its purpose, it probably has something in common with the apps you work on:
+While it is contrived in its purpose, it probably has something in common with the apps you work on:

 - It speaks HTTP
 - To do its job, it must talk to datastores and external services.